FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Cistercians

 Located in western Portugal, not far from another of the country's most significant medieval religious buildings - the Monastery of Batalha - the Monastery of Alcobaça was founded in 1153 by Afonso Henriques, the first Portuguese king, to commemorate his victory over the Moors at Santarém (1147).
-The king donated a sizable parcel of land to Bernard of Clairvaux, the founder of the Cistercian order.
+The king donated a sizable parcel of land to Bernard of Clairvaux, one of the founders of the Cistercian order.
 The construction of the monastery, begun in 1178, spanned several centuries - which accounts for the intriguing mix of styles found in the complex.
 Damaged in the 1755 Lisbon earthquake and during the Napoleonic wars, the monastery was dissolved in 1834; it is now one of Portugal's main tourist destinations, and was added to the UNESCO World Heritage List in 1989.

 The Cistercian order, founded in 1098, is named after the French abbey of Cîteaux.